 The curve counting invariants appearing in Theorem \ref{main_thm_ch2} are log Gromov-Witten invariants, as defined by Gross and Siebert \cite{MR3011419}, and Abramovich and Chen \cite{MR3224717}, \cite{MR3257836}.
-The proof of Theorem \ref{main_thm_ch2} relies on recently developed general properties of log Gromov-Witten invariants, such as the decomposition formula of \cite{abramovich2017decomposition}.
+The proof of Theorem \ref{main_thm_ch2} relies on recently developed general properties of log Gromov-Witten invariants, such as the decomposition formula of Abramovich, Chen, Gross and Siebert \cite{abramovich2017decomposition}.

 The main tool of \cite{MR2667135} is a reduction to a tropical setting using the correspondence theorem of Mikhalkin \cite{MR2137980} and Nishinou-Siebert \cite{MR2259922} between counts of curves in complex toric surfaces and counts of tropical curves in $\R^2$.
 Similarly, the main tool of the present paper is a reduction to a tropical setting using a correspondence theorem previously proved by the author \cite{bousseau2017tropical} between generating series of higher genus curves in toric surfaces and Block-Göttsche \mbox{$q$-deformed} tropical invariants.